KatolaZ/twic_script/README.md

   BEWARE!!!
 IF YOU REMOVE ${PNGFILE}, THE CORRESPONDING SCID DB FILE WILL BE OVERWRITTEN BY THE FIRST RUN OF THIS SCRIPT!!!

+  **** DISCLAIMER ****

+  THIS SCRIPT USES AND AGGREGATES ONLY PUBLICLY AVAILABLE PGN FILES.
+THIS PROJECT IS NOT RELATED IN ANY WAY TO THE WEBSITE "TWIC - THE WEEK IN CHESS", WHICH IS CREATED AND MAINTAINED BY Mark Crowther.
+THE BEST WAY TO SUPPORT THIS PROJECT (WHICH DOES NOT NEED THAT MUCH EFFORT INDEED) IS BY SUPPORTING "THE WEEK IN CHESS" (http://www.theweekinchess.com) AND ITS CREATOR Mark Crowther, WHO HAS DONE A GREAT JOB PUTTING TOGETHER A SUPERB CHESS WEBZINE.